Love Is Blind (Limahl album): Editions

 The 12-track Japanese edition also includes two bonus tracks, which are not featured on the 10-track German edition, these being "Stop (Long Dub Version)" and "Maybe This Time (Dub Version)", the original versions of which were both taken as singles to promote the album.
 Strangely enough, both of these singles were released under the semi-fictitious pseudonym "Bassline featuring Limahl", behind which lies the artist himself, appearing as "LUC", standing for "Limahl Under Cover".

 Singles

-The album produces two more singles, i.e. the title track, "Love Is Blind", and a new remix, with a more modern sound, of "Too Shy", which, back in 1983, was originally a UK Number One for Kajagoogoo, the band Limahl was the lead singer of for a short while, in the first half of 1983, again in 2003–2004 for VH1 Bands Reunited series, and finally once again since 2008.
-With them, the singer is currently recording a new studio album and, at the same time, touring Europe: after debuting in Denmark and performing in Scotland, during two rock festivals in Summer, the tour will move to Germany, in November, and then to England, in December 2008.
+The album produced two more singles; the title track "Love Is Blind", and a new re-recorded version of "Too Shy", which, back in 1983, was originally a UK number one for Kajagoogoo, the band of which Limahl was the lead singer in 1982–1983, in 2003–2004 for VH1's Bands Reunited series, and finally once again from 2008–2011.
+With them, Limahl recorded a new studio album and, at the same time, toured Europe.